Kredeum/kredeum/PRE_INSTALL.md

 # PRE INSTALLATION

-It's mandatory to pre-install "node" and ".env" file, and recommanded to pre-install "pnpm" and "VS-Code" with some extensions :
+It's mandatory to pre-install "node" and ".env" file, and recommanded to pre-install "pnpm" and "Visual Studio Code" with some extensions :

 ### MANDATORY